jito-foundation/restaking/docs/_vault/01_vault_theory_of_operation.md

 - Fee handling: Managing deposit, withdrawal, and reward fees.
 - Administrative controls: Allowing authorized parties to manage vault parameters and perform administrative actions.
 - Delegation support: Facilitating delegation to operators and managing relationships with Node Consensus Networks (NCNs).
-- Slashing mechanism: Implementing a slashing feature to penalize misbehavior.
 - State tracking: Maintaining and updating the vault's state to ensure accurate token representation.

 The Vault Program is designed to be flexible and extensible, allowing for various configurations and supporting multiple roles such as admins, operators, and NCNs.
 It interacts with other components of the Solana ecosystem, including the System Program and Token Program, to provide a comprehensive liquid staking solution.